Remote Learning Resources

-CELR – remote learning resources
+CELR remote and hybrid learning tools

-As we adjust to remote teaching and learning in the face of COVID-19, below are resources and ideas for embedding civic engagement and community-engaged learning and research into a remote learning environment: civic engagement, virtual volunteering, teaching CELR in online environments, COIL methods, and discussion and reflection articles.
+Below are resources and ideas for embedding civic engagement and community-engaged learning and research into a remote learning environment: civic engagement, virtual volunteering, teaching CELR in online environments, COIL methods, and discussion and reflection articles.

 Recommendations for integrating remote CELR projects